daniel-furman/daniel-furman-old/index.md

 ---

-How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
+Project Bio: How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
 What is the best quantification of uncertainty in climate forecasts for Southwestern deserts?
-Funded through NSF Award #1757952.
+Funded through NSF Award #1757952, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.

 ---